Health and Social Care (Assistant Practitioner) FDS

 An identified mentor will carry out assessment in practice with support from the lecturing staff of the Faculty and designated work based education facilitator (WBEF).
 The student has the responsibility of completing learning plans with the mentor and/or WBEF, taking an active role in setting up progress meetings and working alongside the WBEF to ensure that assessment of their practice is possible.

-Typically, students completing level 5 will be able to demonstrate:
+Typically, students are in employment and in completing level 5 will be able to demonstrate:

 Interprofessional learning, assessment and working practices.